Last updated May 4, 2022.

 13. DHA: Critical Brain Cell Building Block

-DHA (docosahexaenoic acid) is an omega-3 essential fatty acid that is highly recommended if you want optimal brain performance.
+DHA (docosahexaenoic acid) is an omega-3 essential fatty acid that is highly recommended for optimal brain performance.

-And of all the omega-3s, DHA is the most important one for your brain.
+And of all the omega-3s, DHA is the most important for your brain.

 It also plays an important role in brain cell communication.